-The University Supervisors for student teachers are assigned by the Teacher Education Program Coordinator.
+University Supervisors for student teachers are assigned by the Director of Teacher Educator.
 The role of the University Supervisor is to observe, support, and guide the student teacher throughout each placement.
 The University Supervisor will work closely and communicate often with the Mentor Teacher to provide feedback, including reinforcement and refinement areas to the candidate.
-If concerns arise regarding the candidate or mentor teacher, it is the responsibility of the University Supervisor to immediately notify the Dean and Teacher Education Program Coordinator.

-The University Supervisor is responsible for:
+If concerns arise regarding the candidate or mentor teacher, it is the responsibility of the University Supervisor to immediately notify the Dean and Director of the Teacher Education Program.
+At the end of each placement, the University Supervisor is to forward ALL assessments to the Compliance Officer for the School of Education; this information is used for data analysis purposes for state reports.